Frientia/Frientia/README.md

 ---

 ### ⭐ Open Source Contributions
-I'm passionate about open-source and enjoy contributing to various projects.
-If you're looking for contributions, feel free to reach out!
+I’m just starting my open-source journey, but I’m eager to contribute!
+Feel free to reach out if you need help with a project or want to collaborate.

 ---